-Active in the business and legal communities, Bill has served on the Board of the Directors of the Council for Entrepreneurial Development (CED), as Chair of the Business Law Section, Co-chair of the Legal Opinions Committee, and on the Board of Governors of the North Carolina Bar Association, on the Alumni Council of the Wake Forest University Babcock Graduate School of Management, and as an Elder at the White Memorial Presbyterian Church, among other activities.
+Active in the business and legal communities, Bill has served (i) on the Board of the Directors of the Council for Entrepreneurial Development (CED), (ii) as Chair of the Business Law Section, Co-chair of the Legal Opinions Committee, and on the Board of Governors of the North Carolina Bar Association, (ii) on the Alumni Council of the Wake Forest University Babcock Graduate School of Management.
+Bill has also served as an Elder at the White Memorial Presbyterian Church, among other community activities.

 - Sale of US based veterinary products company to US public company